nomrsavage/Splatuner/README.md

 ## next up:
 > (not in repo yet, will be included with update)

-[x] clipping (fixed, some clipping still does occur. further investigation is required. marked done for now)
+[x] clipping (although marked as fixed, some clipping still does occur. further investigation is required. marked done for now)

-[ ] The pitch. omg my ears.
+[ ] ~~The pitch. omg my ears.~~ uh no. not the pitch. idiot. but there are things that are kinda related to pitch that need fixing

 [-] I have just realized that the icon I am using is copyrighted.
-I will replace it in the next update. (this is big because a lot of places reference the files so replacing might be hard)
+I will replace it in the next major update. ~~(this is big because a lot of places reference the files so replacing might be hard)~~ (HAHA SCREW YOU INSTALLER this may not be as hard)

 [-] Functionality switches to control quality and automation.
-Kind of like sfm startup commands.
+Kinda like additional command line arguments, but within a text file.

 ## credits: